VaghaniUtsav/AI-2026/MyBI_LikeForLike_Measures.md

   - You pick **any date in finished May** (e.g. 25 May) → not the live bucket → **full May vs full April vs full May 2025**.
 The exact day you clicked in May does not matter.
   - Same logic for WTD / QTD / YTD: in the live week/quarter/year → to-date; in a past one → full.
+- **Full periods compare to the WHOLE previous/PY bucket** — not "the same number of days in".
+This is the fix for the 28-vs-31 bug: a finished **28-day February compares to the full 31-day January** (and full Feb last year), a finished **90-day quarter compares to the full 92-day prior quarter**, and **leap years** compare full-to-full.
+Offset alignment is used **only** while a period is still in progress (partial).
 - **This depends on `_Latest Data Date` being correct.** It reads `MAX('SESSION USAGE'[Date])` with all filters removed.
 If your latest rows ever lag (e.g. a slow refresh), "live" shifts with the data, which is what you want.